Soccer Player

 In Belgium

-Among people born in Belgium, Dries Wouters ranks 1,237 out of 1,190Before him are Thomas Van der Plaetsen (1990), Simon Gougnard (1991), Thomas Briels (1987), Camille Laus (1993), Eliott Crestan (1999), and Cynthia Bolingo (1993).
+Among people born in Belgium, Dries Wouters ranks 1,316 out of NaNBefore him are Thomas Van der Plaetsen (1990), Simon Gougnard (1991), Thomas Briels (1987), Camille Laus (1993), Eliott Crestan (1999), and Cynthia Bolingo (1993).
 After him are Zoltán Lévai (null), Kyara Linskens (1996), Faycal Rherras (1993), Shanne Braspennincx (1991), Julie Vanloo (1993), and Jonathan Sacoor (1999).

-Among SOCCER PLAYERS In Belgium
+Among Soccer Players In Belgium

-Among soccer players born in Belgium, Dries Wouters ranks 286Before him are Ilias Chair (1997), Olivier Deman (2000), Viktor Klonaridis (1992), Benjamin Bouchouari (2001), Noah Mbamba (2005), and Ismail Azzaoui (1998).
-After him are Faycal Rherras (1993), Hugo Cuypers (1997), Nathan de Medina (1997), Mehdi Boukamir (2004), Eliot Matazo (2002), and Manuel Benson (1997).
+Among soccer players born in Belgium, Dries Wouters ranks 300Before him are Olivier Deman (2000), Pieter Gerkens (1995), Viktor Klonaridis (1992), Benjamin Bouchouari (2001), Noah Mbamba (2005), and Ismail Azzaoui (1998).
+After him are Faycal Rherras (1993), Deni Milošević (1995), Hugo Cuypers (1997), Nathan de Medina (1997), Igor Vetokele (1992), and Mehdi Boukamir (2004).